coredns/coredns.io/content/blog/how-to-add-plugins.md

 A plugin consists of a number of parts:

 1. The registration of the plugin
-2. The setup function that parses the *whoami* directive and possible options from the Corefile
+2. The setup function that parses the *whoami* plugin and possible arguments from the Corefile
 3. The `ServeDNS()` and `Name()` methods

 After we've defined the parts, we can: